 Leave of Absence

 Registered students in good academic standing may petition for a leave of absence for up to one year.
 The Leave of Absence form should be submitted to the senior assistant dean for student services.
-A registration cancellation fee of $250 and/or full or partial tuition will be assessed, depending on the requested date of the leave.
+A $250 registration cancellation fee is assessed to students enrolled in courses at the time of withdrawal or who were enrolled in classes at any time for the semester from which they are withdrawing.
+The registration cancellation fee of $250 and/or full or partial tuition will be assessed, depending on the requested date of the leave.
 Students on leave of absence are expected to register for the term immediately following the expiration of the leave.
 Returning students should contact the Student Services Office prior to the registration period to ensure that they have a registration appointment.

 A student who takes a leave of absence after receiving a grade of “C” or lower in any course offered as a Fall one-semester course during the first year but before receiving final grades for other courses must retake the one semester course upon his or her return.
 Upon completion of the repeated course, the grade and units earned replace the initial grade and units in the GPA calculation, although the initial grade and units will still appear on the transcript and a transcript notation will indicate that the course has been repeated.